sikthehedgehog/vdpnotes/test_reg.md

 * Bit 10: when set, the HL pin will force a plane B tile fetch.
 * Bits 15:11 seem to be unused.

+## Test register $2

+Writing to `$C0001C` changes the V counter's value to bits 8:0 from the data bus.

+Reading from `$C0001C` returns a bunch of flags in bits 7:0 of the data bus (to be documented).

+## Test register $3

+Writing to `$C0001C` changes the H counter's value to bits 8:0 from the data bus.

+Reading from `$C0001C` returns a bunch of flags in bits 13:0 of the data bus (to be documented).

 ## Test register $F

 Writing to `$C0001C` will reset the VDP (as if its /RESET pin had been asserted), regardless of what you write.
 This register is write-only.